PhilippRados/ruscv/README.md

 ## Todo
 - [ ] It would be nice to have some working syscalls to interact with the outside world.
+- [ ] Run some bigger real-world programs (linux seems to be the thing people like to try but that seems out of scope for this small project).